-Now four albums and ten years old, ultra-folksy quintet Keston Cobblers Club brought their eight-date UK anniversary tour to a close at London’s Islington Assembly Hall to a rather fervent crowd numbering around the 1,000 mark.
+Now four albums and ten years old, ultra-folksy Kent quintet Keston Cobblers Club brought their eight-date UK anniversary tour to a close at London’s Islington Assembly Hall to a rather fervent crowd pushing the 1,000 mark.

 To have survived a decade in such a demanding, ruthless industry is quite the achievement, and deserves an opportunity to celebrate properly.